 OVERALL RISK : MEDIUM

 Milwaukee isn't a safe city, both during day or night.
-There are some areas that are poorer and are very very dangerous, while the other ones are safer.
+Some areas are poorer and are very very dangerous, while the other ones are safer.
 Still, apply caution everywhere.

 TRANSPORT & TAXIS RISK : MEDIUM

-Transportation is mostly reliable in Milwaukee, but since the streets of it are pretty dangerous, there is the risk of running into pickpockets in bus stations and while on public transport.
+Transportation is most reliable in Milwaukee, but since the streets of it are pretty dangerous, there is the risk of running into pickpockets in bus stations and while on public transport.